 RNA medicines: Potential for Germany as a business location

-RNA refers to a large group of biomolecules that, following their success in Covid-19 vaccines, are believed to have great medical potential for prevention and therapy - and thus also significant economic importance.
-Germany has the best chances of playing an important role here, as many companies and research institutes in this country are already working on this.
+RNA refers to a large group of biomolecules that, following their success in Covid-19 vaccines, are believed to have great potential for prevention and therapy - and thus also for economic success.
+This opens up opportunities for Germany, as a number of companies and institutes are active in this field here.
+However, Germany cannot rest on past successes, as researchers in other countries are also active in this field - particularly in the USA and China.

 How the location map works